Filter Events and Activities by:

 The Fighting Cholitas, from director Mariam Jobrani, profiles the Cholitas that perform Lucha Libre in Bolivia.
-These bold, female wrestlers push the limits of their culture by performing the acrobatic maneuvers of Lucha Libre every Sunday in the traditional long skirts that characterize the cholitas.
+These bold, female wrestlers push the limits of their culture by performing the acrobatic maneuvers of Lucha Libre in the traditional long skirts that characterize the cholitas.
 (Moto Films, LLC, 2006, 21 min.)

 Walt Pourier, Stronghold Society, will lead an audience discussion and Q&A following the films.

 In January 2015, American rock climbers Tommy Caldwell and Kevin Jorgeson captivated the world with their effort to climb the Dawn Wall, a seemingly impossible 3,000-foot-high rock face in Yosemite National Park.
 The pair lived on the sheer vertical cliff for weeks, igniting a frenzy of global media attention.
 But for Caldwell, the Dawn Wall was much more than just a climb.
 He will share his story following a special screening of the documentary film The Dawn Wall.

 All sales are final unless the Museum cancels the event.

 Please join us for a program of animated short films from indigenous filmmakers, presenting: